petarchou/Crowdfunding-Platform-with-Hardhat/README.md

 Technical Details:

 This project contains two main contracts:
-**CrowdfundingPlatform** - a Minimal Proxy factory which creates instances of the CrowdfundingProject contract.
-It is built via OpenZeppelin Clones and uses create2 for clone creation.
+**CrowdfundingPlatform** - a Minimal Proxy factory which creates instances of the CrowdfundingProject contract. <br>
+It is built via OpenZeppelin Clones and uses create2 for clone creation. <br>
 **CrowdfundingProject** - an ERC20Upgradable contract which represents the implementation for a crowdfunding project.

 The contracts are UNLICENSED